FGamess/file-consumer-command/README.md

 1. Connect to the php container with the www-data user.

     docker exec -itu www-data file_consumer_php bash

-2. Then install the vendors with composer (already installed in the php container)
+2. Then install the vendors with composer (already installed in the php container).

     composer install